girishji/devdocs.vim/README.md

 Options are set using `g:DevdocsOptionsSet(dict)`.

-For example, use the following configuration to generate documents with fixed 80 char width (instead of full terminal width) and to set window height to 30 lines.
+For example, use the following configuration to generate documents with fixed 80 characters width (instead of full terminal width) and to set window height to 30 lines.

 ```